uoftgasa/uoftgasa.github.io/markdown/index.md

 [Website](http://www.dunlap.utoronto.ca)

 The Dunlap Institute (Dunlap) is primarily focused on instrumentation and outreach.
 Dunlap members (professors and post-docs) are located in the [Astronomy Building](#astronomy-building).
-Graduate students can become affiliated with the Dunlap if they are supervised by a Dunlap professor.
-These students can apply for additional funding not available to the rest of their cohort and are invited to Dunlap specific events like holiday parties and the 3 day Dunlap Retreat.
+Graduate students can become affiliated with the Dunlap if they are supervised by a Dunlap prof. These students can apply for additional funding not available to the rest of their cohort and are invited to Dunlap specific events like holiday parties and the 3 day Dunlap Retreat.

 ### Canadian Institute for Theoretical Astrophysics

 [Website](https://www.cita.utoronto.ca)

-The Canadian Institute for Theoretical Astrophysics (CITA) focuses on theoretical work CITA is located on the 13th and 14th floors of the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower), and graduate students are
+The Canadian Institute for Theoretical Astrophysics (CITA) focuses on theoretical work CITA is located on the 13th and 14th floors of the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower), and graduate students working with a CITA prof usually have offices on the 12th, 13th, and 14th floors of that building.

 ### Centre for Planetary Sciences
 [Website](https://cps.utoronto.ca)